msperlin/beautiful-jekyll/_posts/2018-10-13-NewPackage-PkgsFromFiles.md

 When working with different computers at home or work, one of the problems I have is installing missing packages across different computers.
-As an example, a script that works in my work computer may not work in my home computer.
+As an example, a script that works in my **work computer** may not work in my **home computer**.
 This is specially annoying when I have a fresh install of the operating system or R. In this case, I must manually install all packages, case by case.
 Instead of focusing on the script at hand, I spend considerable time finding and installing missing